HAKSOAT/EpubToPdf/README.md

 **Installation**

-Simply fork this repository to your machine.
+Clone this repository to your machine.

 **Requirements**